I once managed Customer Research for a financial institution client.

 It is ironic.
 A company will raise the right hand and swear that customer satisfaction is “of paramount concern”.
 Then, turn around and ignore the results of the research.
 (The same issue arises in Employee Surveys.
 Time after time, survey after survey, management does not respond to Employee suggestions, concerns and questions.)

-By the way, if your response rate to surveys is lower than you wish, the first place to look for the problem is if you have the reputation of not acting on information you have received.
+If your response rate to surveys is lower than you wish, the first place to look for the problem is if you have the reputation of not acting on information you have received.
 How many times do you want respondents to tell you their issues before you take it seriously?

 So, here’s the only good reason I know to stop doing customer satisfaction research: If you do not intend to act on customer responses, stop dancing and turn off the music.